 MLA Style: English And Other Humanities

-In English and in some humanities classes, you will be asked to use the MLA (Modern Language Association) system for documenting sources, which is set forth in the MLA Handbook for Writers of Research Papers, 7th ed.
+In English classes and some humanities classes, you will be asked to use the Modern Language Association (MLA) system for documenting sources, which is set forth in the MLA Handbook for Writers of Research Papers, 7th ed.
 (New York: MLA, 2009).
 MLA recommends in-text citations that refer readers to a list of works cited.

 APA Style: The Social Sciences

-In most social science classes, you will be asked to use the APA (American Psychological Association) system for documenting sources, which is set forth in the Publication Manual of the American Psychological Association, 6th ed.
-(Washington: APA, 2010).
+In most social science classes, you will be asked to use the American Psychological Association (APA) system for documenting sources, which is set forth in the Publication Manual of the American Psychological Association, 6th ed.
+(Washington, D.C.: APA, 2010).
 APA recommends in-text citations that refer readers to a list of references.